gbrunner/adv-programming-for-gis-and-rs/Week 12/README.md

 ## Classwork Problems:
 1. Search through ArcGIS ONline and find 3 layers that overlap.
 Create an app that shows all three layers on the map.
 You choose the 3 layers from ArcGIS ONline.
 You can either add the layers to the app [From a Webmap](https://github.com/gbrunner/Advanced_Python_for_GIS_and_RS/blob/master/Week%2012/README.md#from-a-webmap) or by adding [multiple feature layers](https://github.com/gbrunner/Advanced_Python_for_GIS_and_RS/blob/master/Week%2012/README.md#from-a-feature-layer)
 2. Create a webapp that uses the [CSV Layer](https://github.com/gbrunner/Advanced_Python_for_GIS_and_RS/blob/master/Week%2012/README.md#from-a-csv) to map crime over St. Louis from the STL Crime CSV in this folder.
+3. Following from this [server side raster function example](https://developers.arcgis.com/javascript/latest/sample-code/layers-imagery-popup/index.html), do the following:
+- Change the service to point to the Landsat 8 Views Service (https://landsat2.arcgis.com/arcgis/rest/services/Landsat8_Views/ImageServer)
+- Look at the service **RasterFunction Infos**.
+Change the Raster function template to one of the *NDVI* Raster Functions.
+- Change the Zoom location to be over the Midwest.
+- After you change it, does the *Popoup* still work?
+- If not, can you fix it?
-3. In preparation for next week, add a popup to the ca_traffic_from_fl.html example.
+4. (**Optional**) In preparation for next week, add a popup to the ca_traffic_from_fl.html example.
 This can be done by definind a template:
 ```
 var template = { // autocasts as new PopupTemplate()
         title: "What Happened?",